 Choosing a type of folding door for the home or office can be a problem if you don't know the difference between a bifold and a sliding fold door.

-All types of folding door have become very popular with homeowners in recent years, thanks to their versatility and ease of use.
+All types of folding door have become very popular with homeowners in recent years thanks to their versatility and ease of use.

 Bifold doors, also called folding sliding doors, can open inwards or outwards and can include a standard door at one end.
 Interior bifold can act as room dividers, while exterior doors can open up a whole wall.

-Exterior bi-folds are a great way to bring more natural light into a room and 'extending' a room into the garden or patio area.
-But the range and the options can be bewildering, so it a good idea to take a look at the basics and know about the different types, how they function and what is required for a successful installation.
+Exterior bi-folds are a great way to bring more natural light into a room and 'extending' a space into the garden or patio area.
+But the range and the options can be bewildering, so it is a good idea to take a look at the basics and know about the different types, how they function and what is required for a successful installation.

 We take a look at each type, in turn, to help you decide which type of folding door is best for you and your home or office.

 Concertina doors or single bi-folds are the smallest of the bi-fold door ranges.
-They consist of two hinged panels and act as an alternative to a single door or double door frame.
-Unlike a single door which is hinged to the frame and swing in or out in an arc, the concertina door folds up on itself and, when fully open, sits flat against the frame or wall.
+They consist of two hinged panels and are an alternative to a single or double-door frame.
+Unlike a single door hinged to the frame and swings in or out in an arc, the concertina door folds up on itself and, when fully open, sits flat against the frame or wall.
 The arc is much reduced with a single opening, and the single concertina door is perfect where internal space is at a premium.
 Examples of where a concertina door can be useful are small bathrooms and built-in wardrobes or similar closets.
 Some concertinas can have two door-sized panels to fit a double-door frame.
 The advantage again here is space-saving as there is no double arc opening as with conventional double doors.

 The name bi-folds can give the impression that only two panels are possible, but the number of hinged panels can be increased substantially.
 It is possible to have a bifold with seven or eight panels that open and close in the same 'concertina' fashion as a single bi-fold.
 Again, they come in various configurations, but the most important are those with or without a separate access door.
 The standard room divider bi-folds operate the same way as a single bifold, but the panels are hung to run along tracks that keep them stable when they are opened or closed.
 As the door is opened, the panels slide over each other and stack against the frame or wall.
-There can be an even or odd number of panels; it doesn't normally matter as long as they fill the space.
+There can be an even or odd number of panels; it doesn't usually matter as long as they fill the space.
 With an even number of panels, there is the option of opening them from the middle, with one set sliding to the left and the other to the right.
 The greater the number of panels, the deeper the profile when they are all stacked open, so bi-folds opening left and right may be a better option.

 Bifold doors can be used internally as room dividers or externally to provide access to a patio or garden.
-The great majority of exterior bi-folds are made of glass with frames of uPVC, composite wood or aluminium.
-Large glass panels raise issues of thermal efficiency, but most modern designs come with double glazed panels and energy-efficient coatings.
+Most exterior bi-folds are made of glass with frames of uPVC, composite wood or aluminium.
+Large glass panels raise issues of thermal efficiency, but most modern designs come with double-glazed panels and energy-efficient coatings.
 Exterior bi-folds need solid and efficient seals to make them weatherproof all year round and good security locks to keep out unwanted intruders.

 Choice of material is a personal matter and much depends on personal taste.
 In price terms, the cheapest option will be bifold doors made of uPVC.
-Many people were put off by the thick, chunky profiles of uPVC, but advances in technology have resulted in a much more slimline appearance.
+Many people were put off by the thick, chunky profiles of uPVC, but technological advances have resulted in a much more slimline appearance.
 A restricted range of colours also used to be a problem, but modern uPVC doors now come in a wide range of colours and finishes.
 Aluminium bi-fold doors at more expensive than uPVC but come with several advantages.
 As easy to clean and maintain as uPVC, they combine strength and low weight to allow wide panel widths and ultra-thin profiles.
 Available in a wide range of durable powder-coated colours and finishes.
 Wooden bi-folds tend to be the most expensive and are usually made of factory-finished engineered hardwood to prevent warping or twisting.
 They can be painted in almost any colour, but many prefer a stained finish in oak, mahogany or teak.